MarioRuiz/nice_hash/README.md

     :excluded_data: the resultant string will include one or more characters that should be excluded.
 It works only if excluded data supplied on the pattern.
     :string_set_not_allowed: it will include one or more characters that are not supposed to be on the string.

+You can also supply nested pattern keys for the patterns to be more specific: `{'draws.drawId': :"4:N"}`

 ### Change only one value at a time and return an Array of Hashes